Ntrondle/TES/public/manuals/at2/steps/03-configuration.md

 The board will restart and connect to your WiFi network.
 Wait about 30 seconds, then:

 1. Reconnect your device to your home WiFi
-2. Find the Microflip's IP address (check your router's connected devices list)
+2. Find the AT2's IP address (check your router's connected devices list)
-3. Navigate to the Microflip web interface at its IP address
+3. Navigate to the AT2 web interface at its IP address

 ### Configure Advanced Settings (Optional)